Where We Misread Karpathy's LLM Wiki (and the Fix We're Shipping)

 In early April 2026, Andrej Karpathy tweeted about his "LLM Wiki" idea: stop re-running RAG on every query and instead let an LLM compile your sources into a persistent, interlinked markdown knowledge base that compounds over time.
 He pointed at Farzapedia — Farza's personal wiki built from 2,500 entries across a private diary, Apple Notes, and iMessage, compiled into roughly 400 interlinked articles — as the clearest public example of the pattern working.

 We read Karpathy's gist, read Farza's personal_wiki_skill.md, and shipped our own version into AgentX for a multi-agent production workload.
-Twelve days later we gated the core compilation command behind --force and disabled the nightly cron.
-This is the post-mortem.
+Twelve days later we gated the core compilation command behind --force and paused the nightly cron — not because the pattern is wrong, but because we had only built half of it.
+This write-up is about the half we missed, and how we are putting it back.

 What the Original Pattern Actually Says